dojo/dojo.io/site/source/tutorials/reactive_programming.md

 ---
 layout: false
 title: Reactive programming
-overview: Dojo 2 embraces reactive programming patterns like top-down property propagation.
+overview: Dojo 2 embraces reactive programming patterns like unidirectional property propagation.
 This article gives a high level overview of the reactive patterns in Dojo 2 and how they are different from more traditional patterns.
 ---
 # Reactive programming